Trauma can leave individuals with a lasting mark. Those who have endured traumatic

 Check with Your Insurance:

-Determine what trauma therapy options are covered.Explore Community Resources: Some non-profits and clinics offer low-cost or free trauma therapy for individuals with past trauma, complex trauma, or post-traumatic stress.
+Determine what trauma therapy or trauma treatment options are covered.Explore Community Resources: Some non-profits and clinics offer low-cost or free trauma therapy for individuals with past trauma, complex trauma, or post-traumatic stress.

 Consider Group Therapy: